c99tn/pokeapi-challenge/README.md

       npm run dev

-Important : if you're using mongodb then make sure to replace the connection key with yours in the server.js file
+Important : if you're going to try the app with your own mongo database then make sure to replace the connection key with yours in the server.js file

       const mongourl= "YOUR_KEY_GOES_HERE";